ashea29/job-tracker/PROJECT-PROPOSAL.md

 ### MVP/PostMVP

 #### MVP
-- Main user page where a user can see all their current job contacts (called 'prospects' in-app)
+- Main page where a user can see all their current job contacts (called 'prospects' in-app)
-- User can create new prospects
 - User can click on each prospect and open a page displaying detailed information
 - User can see a map showing the location of the company (Google Maps API)

+#### PostMVP
+- User can create new prospects that are added to main page
 - User can create a to-do list for each prospect

-#### PostMVP

 - Add Firebase for data persistence and Google Authentication
 - Allow user to get directions to the company in-app (via Google Directions API)
 - Allow user to add any relevant events for a prospect to their Google Calendar